 The conservators monitor and conserve the artworks, restoring damage and preventing new damage.
 The department carries out research on the genesis of artworks, on the artist’s choice of materials, and on how such materials change over time.
 The department also handles records, loans, and photography.
 The department is part of the CATS - Centre for Art Technological Studies and Conservation.

 Collections and Research

-Head of Collections and Research Peter Nørgaard Larsen
+Director of Collections and Research Peter Nørgaard Larsen

 Comprising The Royal Collections of Paintings and Sculpture, The Royal Collection of Graphic Arts, and the Royal Collection of Plaster Casts, the department regularly expands the collections through acquisitions of new works and is responsible for the displays of the collections.
 The department conducts research on art and artists featured in the collections.
 The results of that research are presented in various analogue and digital formats, for example in connection with exhibitions and publications.
 The Centre for Advanced Studies of Master Drawings and the Study Room also belong under the auspices of this department.